Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 If there is significant excess skin on the neck, incisions around the ear are necessary — in the preauricular fold, around the lobe, and continuing behind the ear to the scalp.
 These incisions allow me to redrape the excess skin and remove it, creating a clean and defined contour.

 I apply the haemostatic mesh developed by Drs.
 André and Luiz Auersvald to eliminate dead space, drastically reduce the risk of haematoma, and dispense with the use of drains.
-The mesh is removed in forty-eight hours in the office, simply and painlessly.
+The mesh is removed in forty-eight hours in the clinic, simply and painlessly.

 Not every aged neck requires surgery, and not every patient is an ideal candidate for the neck lift.
 During the consultation, I carefully assess each case to recommend the best treatment.